317th Airlift Wing: Post Cold War era

 After an Iraqi invasion of Kuwait in 1990, transported troops, equipment, and supplies to Southwest Asia as part of Operation Desert Shield and participated in Operation Desert Storm in 1991.
 In 1992, the Fighting 3-1-7 took part in humanitarian airlifts to Bosnia (Operation Provide Promise) and Somalia (Operation Provide Relief).
 It transported relief workers and supplies to Florida after Hurricane Andrew.
 As the Air Force continued to streamline its operations after the end of the Cold War, the 317th was inactivated at Pope Air Force Base in July 1993.

-Four years after the inactivation, in April 1997, a transfer of all U.S. based C-130 aircraft to Air Mobility Command (AMC) resulted in the reactivation of the 317th as a group organization.
+Four years after the inactivation, in April 1997, a transfer of all U.S. based C-130 aircraft to Air Mobility Command resulted in the reactivation of the 317th as a group organization.
 From 1997 to present, deployed personnel and equipment worldwide to provide all phases of combat delivery, air-land, airdrop, airlift maintenance and recovery, operations support and deployable air mobility command and control.

-In 2008, the 317 AG again supported Americans providing hurricane relief in Hurricanes Gustav and Ike, transporting patients and ambulatory personnel away from affected areas to temporary shelters.
+In 2008, the 317th again supported Americans providing hurricane relief in Hurricanes Gustav and Ike, transporting patients and ambulatory personnel away from affected areas to temporary shelters.

-Beginning 20 December 2003 and ending 20 March 2013, the 317th AG deployed for 3,378 continuous days in service to the United States at home and abroad.
+Beginning 20 December 2003 and ending 20 March 2013, the 317th deployed for 3,378 continuous days in service to the United States at home and abroad.

-On 25 July 2013, the 317 AG received its 28th and final Lockheed Martin C-130J Super Hercules, giving the Group the distinction of being the largest C-130J unit in the world.
+On 25 July 2013, the group received its 28th and final Lockheed Martin C-130J Super Hercules, giving the group the distinction of being the largest C-130J unit in the world.

 In May 2014, crews and planes of the group deployed to Camp Lemonnier, Djibouti, where they formed the 75th Expeditionary Airlift Squadron, supporting Combined Joint Task Force – Horn of Africa.
 During the deployment crews supported medical evacuations, disaster relief, humanitarian and airdrop operations.
 Operations included movement of the East Africa Response Force to forward positions.

 On 19 February 2015, airmen of the 317th who had been deployed to Dakar, Senegal as part of Operation United Assistance, the US military support to the Agency for International Development in its response to contain the outbreak of the Ebola virus in West Africa.
 The return of these airmen marked the first time since September 2013 that the entire group was together at its home station.
 At Dakar, the airmen had served as part of the 787th Air Expeditionary Squadron.

-In July 2017, the unit was upgraded to wing status with the activation of the 317th Airlift Wing and concurrent establishment of the 317th Operations Group and 317th Maintenance Group.
+In July 2017, the unit was upgraded to wing status with the oncurrent establishment of the 317th Operations Group and 317th Maintenance Group.